greim/await.js/README.md

 needs.js is a variant of the promises pattern in asynchronous programming.
 With promises, you ask for a thing, and you get back an object with success and error events that you can listen on.
 In the body of your success event handler, you then have access to the thing you asked for. needs.js is the same way, but you ask for *multiple things*, and in the body of your success handler, you then have access to the *all the things*.

 needs.js exposes the `Needs` constructor, which creates a promise.
-You can then listen to `keep` and `fail` events on the promise.
+You can then listen to *keep* and *fail* events on the promise.

-    var promise = new Needs()
+    new Needs('noun1', 'noun2', 'adjective')
+    .run(function(needs){
+      needs.keep('noun1', 'horse')
+      needs.keep('noun2', 'apple')
+      needs.keep('adjective', 'happy')
+    })
+    .onkeep(function(got){
+      console.log(
+      	"The %s eats the %s and is %s.", got.noun1,
+      	got.noun2,
+      	got.adjective
+      )
+      // "The horse eats the apple and is happy."
-    promise.onkeep(function(){ alert('hi!') })
+    })

 ## What is it for?
 Separation of concerns.

-Separation of concerns easily gets lost in the nested-callback hell that sometimes results in asynch programming.
+Separation of concerns is the first casualty of the nested-callback hell that plagues asynchronous JavaScript.
 It's nice when code doesn't force you to worry about lots of things at the same time.

     // I need things
     new Needs('user', 'feed')